How To Overcome Stage Fright During A Presentation

 Errors are not crimes, so don’t treat them like that.
 When you have faltered at a place or two, own it up and rectify.
 It will help build your confidence and impress the audience too.

 With gradual improvements and ability to cope you will certainly see a change in yourself.
-Instead of suppressing yourself, you need to go out and make some efforts to fight your stage fear and motivate the presenter within you.
+Instead of suppressing yourself, you need to go out and make some efforts to fight your stage fear and motivate the presenter within you, overcoming fear is possible.